 Chapters are eligible to receive an annual grant (see Section C-3) from the school.
 Chapters are also encouraged to collect fees (see Section E-21) for ALL their events.
 These funds should reside in the chapter's bank account (see Section B-6) and be used exclusively for the work of the chapter.

-You may want to use other communication channels, too, such as Twitter or Linked In.
+You may want to use other communication channels, too, such as Twitter or Instagram.
 Use the different channels to emphasize a different selling point.

-All HAN chapters must have liability insurance for their events.
-Fortunately, all UC alumni chapters and clubs qualify for free liability insurance coverage (see Section C-12).
+All B-HAN chapters must have liability insurance for their events.
+Fortunately, all UC Berkeley alumni chapters and clubs qualify for free liability insurance coverage (see Section C-12).

 Two weeks prior to each event, a chapter representative should go online to register and receive a certificate to prove insurance coverage.
 Please review the instructions on registering an event (view Haas Chapters Event Liability Insurance How-to below).

-The naming convention for most chapters is HAN-[City Name].
+The naming convention for most chapters is B-HAN-[City Name].
 This brand identity is consistent, clear, and recognized.

-Chapters are more effective if board members have a defined role.
+Chapters are more effective if board members have defined roles.
 It helps to know who is doing what.
 It is also more satisfying.
 Divide and conquer!

 It can be helpful to have co-presidents and a team (see Section F-6&8) of key players, such as a treasurer, director or VP of communication, a secretary, and a group of event "champions."

 Most importantly, a chapter needs at least three committed leaders if it is going to thrive.
 Build a solid leadership team (view Roles & Responsibilities below) before doing anything else (see Section D).

 The primary role of Haas' alumni chapters is to connect Berkeley Haas alumni to one another and to the school.
 Therefore, your chapter's mission statement may be as simple as: To create a strong, lifelong connection to Berkeley Haas by building a community of engaged alumni in [insert: your city or region].